Are you wondering "How to keep Christ in Christmas?" Here's 25 ways to keep Christ in Christmas including easy family Christmas traditions and more!

 Along with nativities, adding some Christ Christmas decorations in your home can serve as a great reminder that Jesus is the reason for the season.

 Does the Elf on the Shelf visit your home?
 We don't have the Elf come, not that we are against it, but it just seems like one more thing to do!
 So for now, not having the Elf is one way we have simplified our Christmas season.

-But, if you like that concept, I recently heard of a Christ-centered option called The Little Lamb from Bethlehem.
-This is not a sponsored post and I have not read the book myself, but the idea seems similar to Elf on the Shelf but with Christ and service as the focus.
+But, if you like that concept, I recently heard of a Christ-centered Christmas option called The Little Lamb from Bethlehem.
+I have not read the book myself, but the idea seems similar to Elf on the Shelf but with Christ and service as the focus.
 Maybe a fun option?
 If you have it or try it, let us know how you like it!

 Similar to the Gifts to Jesus box, hang a white stocking in addition to your family's stockings.
 Place your gifts to Jesus in the white stocking on Christmas Eve.
 Then pull out the gifts the following year and see how you did!

 The Church of Jesus Christ of Latter-Day Saints puts on a beautiful Christmas devotional the first Sunday of December of year.
 No matter what religion you are, you will find the music from the famous Tabernacle Choir at Temple Square and Christ-centered messages to be so uplifting.

 Stream the free Christmas devotional here.

 24. WATCH NATIVITY MOVIES

 The Christ Child is a 17-minute nativity movie about Christ's birth.
 It is absolutely amazing and our favorite to watch a few times during December.

 Before you open any gifts on Christmas morning, gather as a family and say a prayer of gratitude for everything you've been blessed with and especially of the most wonderful gift: the birth of the Savior Jesus Christ.